XVimProject/XVim/Documents/Users/FeatureList.md

 # Feature List

-Feature list here is not complete list but main features XVim is supporting.

-So some commands not listed here may already be implemented.

-If you feel unconfortable with some commands wait for the implemenation patiently or let me know through the XVim issue page.
+We try to keep this up to date, but sometimes implementation can get ahead of documentation.
+If a command is missing, just try it in XVim first - it might already be there!

+If you've tried it and it's actually missing, feel free to create an issue and a friendly contributor will pick it up eventually.

 ## Motion
-b,B,f,F,g,G,h,j,k,l,w,W,t,T,0,$,^,%,+,-,{,},(,),n,N,',`,M,H,L
+b, B, f, F, gg, G, h, j, k, l, w, W, t, T, 0, $, ^, %, +, -, {, }, (, ), n, N, ', `, M, H, L

-Comma and Semicolon are also supported
+Comma and semicolon are supported

-Motion with mark is supported.
-Numeric argument is supported.
-Toggle Inclusive/Exclusive by v is supported
+Toggle inclusive/exclusive by v is supported

+## Mark

+File-local marks are supported.
+Global marks are not yet supported.

 ## Scroll

-C-d,C-f,C-u,C-b,zz,zb,zt

-Numeric argument is supported.
+C-d, C-f, C-u, C-b, zz, zb, zt

 ## Jumps
-C-o,C-i
+C-o, C-i

 ## Insert
-a,A,i,I,o,O

-Numeric argument is supported.
+a, A, i, I, o, O

+## Yank, put and change

+d, dd, D, y, yy, Y, c, cc, C, r, s, x, X

+## Line join

+J

+## Shift block

+Normal mode: >, >>, <, <<
+Visual mode: >, <

-## Change
+## Case change operations

-d,dd,D,y,yy,c,C,r,s,x,X,J,>,>>,<,<<

-Numeric argument is supported.
+Normal mode: ~, gu, gU, g~
+Visual mode: u, U, ~, gu, gU

 ## Undo

-u,C-r

-Numeric argument is supported.
+u, C-r

 ## Visual
-v,V
+v, V

 Ctrl-v is not supported now.
-(v,V in visual mode to toggle or escape from visual mode is supported)
+(v, V in visual mode to toggle or escape from visual mode is supported)

-The navigation is Visual Mode is not works greatly.
-Still in construction...
+Visual block mode is currently not supported.

 ## Search and Replace

-/,?,#,*,g*,g#,:s
+/, ?, #, *, g*, g#, :s, n, N

-Regex is supporeted in search command but it is ICU regex and not Vim''s one.
+Regex search is supported using the ICU regex format.
-':s' is partially supported.

 ## Text Object